Gomidas Keumurdjian: Biography

 Gomidas Keumurdjian was born in Constantinople, the son of an Armenian priest.
 He studied under a learned Vardapet and, before being ordained a Deacon, was married at about the age of twenty and eventually fathered seven children.
 Like his father, he too became a parish priest of the Armenian Apostolic Church and was stationed at the Church of St. George in Galata.
 His preaching attracted large audiences of not only Armenians, but also Ottoman Greeks and so many Muslims that Ter Gomidas had to regularly preach sermons in the Turkish language.
 He was also an author of Christian poetry and composed a verse paraphrase of the Acts of the Apostles.

 There was, with the encouragement of French Jesuit and Capuchin missionaries, a movement within the various Eastern Orthodox and Oriental Orthodox Churches that favored reunion with Rome.
 Aided considerably by the extremely high level of education, rooted in both Medieval Scholasticism and Renaissance humanism that had been demanded before the ordination of Catholic priests after the Counter-Reformation, this movement was extremely successful.
 So many Eastern Christians were being won over to the Eastern Catholic Churches in Istanbul alone that Dr. Paul Rycaut, the Anglican chaplain to the British Ambassador to the Sublime Porte, commented, "So far have the Latins the advantage over the Greeks, as riches hath over poverty, or learning over ignorance."

 In 1694, at the age of forty, Ter Gomidas and his family converted to the Armenian Catholic Church.
 Along with fellow priests Mekhitar Sebastatsi and Khatchatour Arakelian, Ter Gomidas became almost immediately one of the driving forces behind the Eastern Catholic movement among the Ottoman Armenians.

 Even though Catholic and Miaphysite Armenian priests and laity both ministered to and attended the same parishes side by side, the steady growth of the Eastern Catholic Churches ultimately triggered an intensive anti-Catholic religious persecution by the Ottoman State at the insistence of the hierarchs of the Oriental Orthodox Churches.
-This was escalated against Catholic Armenians quite radically after Avedik I, the recently deposed Armenian Patriarch of Constantinople, was abducted in 1706 by the orders of the Charles d'Argental, Comte de Fériol, the French ambassador to the Sublime Porte.
-Meanwhile, Patriarch Avedik, who had since been proposed as a suspect for the famous Man in the Iron Mask, was smuggled to Marseille and then imprisoned at Mont-Saint-Michel and in the Bastille for stealing letters from the embassy's diplomatic pouch and lèse majesté against King Louis XIV.
+This was escalated against Catholic Armenians quite radically after Avedik I, the recently deposed Armenian Patriarch of Constantinople, was abducted in 1706 by the orders of Charles d'Argental, Comte de Fériol, the French ambassador to the Sublime Porte.
+Patriarch Avedik, who has since been proposed as a suspect for the famous Man in the Iron Mask, was smuggled to Marseille and then imprisoned at Mont-Saint-Michel and in the Bastille for stealing letters from the embassy's diplomatic pouch and lèse majesté against King Louis XIV.

 Meanwhile, the Comte de Fériol repeatedly sent warnings that Ter Gomidas' life was in danger and offered to help him and his family escape the Ottoman Empire.
 Based on his own dreams and those reported to him by others, however, Ter Gomidas believed that it was God's will for him to remain at his parish ministry in Galata, even if it meant his own martyrdom.